deegsca-org/bqm2/README.md

 Only legacy and standard sql variants of Biquery are available.
 The default is standard sql.

 In addition to an optional .vars file, an optional .queryjobconfig file may be specified.
-The only accepted data format for the queryjobconfig files is yaml.
+The only accepted data format for the queryjobconfig files is yaml. .queryjobconfig files are also handled as templates.

 - Example .querytemplate file